 I began my prehospital care training with the Irish Red Cross in 1994 as a volunteer cadet in the casualty service (aged 9!), eventually training as an Emergency Medical First Responder and Instructor, then as a student nurse in University College Cork, and subsequently as a Paramedic with the National Ambulance Service in Ireland.
-I have previous clinical, educational and research experience in a variety of settings in Ireland, Bosnia & Herzegovina, Croatia, Denmark, the USA, Canada and the UAE.
+I have previous clinical, educational and research experience in a variety of settings in Ireland, Bosnia & Herzegovina, Croatia, Denmark, the USA, the UK, Canada and the UAE.
 I hold current paramedic certifications/licences in Ireland, the UK, Ontario and Australasia (remote and offshore).
 I provide consultancy services to ambulance services and education providers worldwide on issues such as prehospital education, clinical governance and research.
 I am Vice President of the Irish College of Paramedics.

 I graduated with a Diploma in Emergency Medical Technology from University College Dublin and the National Ambulance Service College.
 I graduated from the Critical Care Paramedic program at Creighton University, Nebraska, and the Graduate Certificate in Intensive Care Paramedic Studies at Charles Sturt University, NSW, Australia.
 I hold a Master of Science degree in Critical Care (with Distinction) from Cardiff University, Wales, UK.

-I worked as a paramedic in the cities of Galway and Limerick in Ireland for several years, and then gained experience in several countries in Europe (UK, Bosnia & Herzegovina, Croatia) until moving to Ontario, Canada.
+I worked as a paramedic in the cities of Galway and Limerick in Ireland for several years, and then gained experience in several countries in Europe until moving to Ontario, Canada.
 I trained as a Critical Care Paramedic in the USA, and gained clinical experience in surgical and medical intensive care.
 I then worked as a Paramedic Clinical Educator with National Ambulance in Abu Dhabi in the UAE.
 There I was responsible for education delivery, and clinical development projects including the development of patient care protocols, critical care training and instructor development.
 I also undertook clinical governance activities such as conducting clinical investigations, facilitating clinical competency assessments and on-road clinical supervision of crews in the Northern Emirates.
-Since returning to Ontario from the Middle East, I have mainly focused on research and teaching activities, and now work casually as a paramedic in several settings when I get the opportunity.
+Since returning to Ontario from the Middle East, I have mainly focused on research and teaching activities, and now work casually as a paramedic when I get the opportunity.

+I hold a Certificate in Training & Development (Adult Education) from the Irish Institute of Training & Development.
 I also hold multiple instructor and instructor trainer qualifications including BLS, ACLS, ACLS-EP, PEARS, PALS, ITLS, PITLS, PHTLS, GEMS, AHDR and many more letters of the alphabet!

 I sit on the research committee of the National Association of EMS Educators.
 I am also a member of the Canadian EMS Research Network.
 I previously coordinated all research activity for National Ambulance in the UAE, and was responsible for the production of over 100 publications and presentations, many at international conferences and in international publications.
 Many times these represented the first research of their kind in the United Arab Emirates or the Arabian Gulf region.

 My clinical and research interests include paramedic education, care of the older adult in the prehospital setting, patient safety and quality improvement, trauma, research capacity, research literacy, professionalism, sepsis, resuscitation, and paramedicine as a discipline (including role expansion, self-regulation and paramedic led research).